zachweinberg/snowball/README.md

 - Keep a watchlist
 - Financial news portal

+## Project Structure

-This repo uses the [Turbo monorepo](https://turbo.build/) package to manage shared dependencies between the frontend and backend.
+This repo uses [Turbo](https://turbo.build/) to manage shared dependencies between the frontend and backend.